-You can understand a customer’s JTBD by using Observatory research techniques such as “Empathic Design”, Mystery Shopping, Netnography, amongst others.
-Surveys and Focus Groups are also an option but customers find it difficult to articulate what they want hence it can be misleading.
+You can understand a customer’s JTBD (Jobs To Be Done) by using Observatory research techniques such as “Empathic Design”, Mystery Shopping, Netnography, among others.
+Surveys and Focus Groups are also an option.
+However, customers find it difficult to articulate what they want hence it can be misleading.

 In summary, you can use the JTBD framework to do the following and more:

-- define your market (e.g, a taxi app for people who want to enjoy their nights out running only in the evenings)
+- define your market.
+For example, a taxi app for people who want to enjoy their nights out running only in the evenings.

-- Help customers get more job done (an app that pairs people who just want half a pizza and they each get half-a-whole pizza delivered)
+- Get more jobs done for your customers.
+Get an app to pair people who just want half a pizza and they each get half-a-whole pizza delivered.

 - Targeting a customer segment who will pay the most to get that job done.
 (This way you communicate only to people that place the highest value on your offering).